 Ryan Purdy joined the Gopher Swimming staff in 2011, and is currently serving his second stint at the U of M, after beginning his collegiate coaching career as a volunteer assistant with the Minnesota women's program beginning in 2005.
-While he has been on staff, the team has won three Big Ten Team Championships (2008, 2012, and 2013), as well as achieving a Top Ten NCAA team finish with the Women's team in 2013.
+While he has been on staff, the team has won five Big Ten Women’s Team Championships (2008, and 2012-15), as well as achieving a Top Ten NCAA team finish twice with the Women's team in 2013 and 2014.

-Since rejoining the Gopher staff in 2011, Purdy has been the primary coach of the Middle Distance swim group and the program's recruiting coordinator.
+Since rejoining the Gopher staff in 2011, Purdy has been the primary coach of the Distance Group, and a Middle Distance group.
+He has also served as the program's recruiting coordinator.
 In 2012 Purdy's group produced a Big Ten Individual Champion when Hannah Whitehead won the 200 Freestyle.
-Since 2011, he has coached four individual event qualifiers to the NCAA Championship meet.
-In addition, Purdy is primary coach to Jessica Plant, a Two-Time NCAA All-American in 2012 and 2013.
+Since 2011, he has coached four different individual qualifiers to the NCAA Championship meet.
+In addition, Purdy was the primary coach to Jessica Plant, a Three-Time NCAA All-American from 2012-2015.

 On the National scene, Gopher Swimmers have experienced success under Coach Purdy's leadership, as his coaching has produced multiple United States and Canadian Olympic Trials Qualifiers.
-In 2013, Samantha Harding capped off an outstanding freshman year with Minnesota when she became a two-time Canadian National Champion in the 800 Meter and 1500 Meter Freestyle events.
+Distance swimmer, Samantha Harding, who is coached by Purdy, has progressed each year and has capped off her summers by becoming a Canadian National Champion four times in the 800 and 1500 Meter Freestyle events.
+In 2015, Purdy also coached Harding to selections to represent Canada at the Pan American Games in Toronto and the FINA World Championship in Kazan, Russia in the Open Water Swimming Events.

 Prior to coming to Minneapolis, Purdy spent three seasons as the assistant coach at Fresno State University.
-In his time with the Bulldogs, Purdy served as the primary sprint coach and recruiting coordinator for the NCAA Division I Fresno State Women's Swimming, and Diving Team.
-While at Fresno, Coach Purdy recruited and coached one of Fresno's top athletes, Dani Yoho, a multiple WAC Conference Finalist, who contributed to breaking six Fresno State records at the WAC Championships in 2011.
+In his time with the Bulldogs, Purdy served as the primary sprint coach and recruiting coordinator for the Women's Swimming Team.
+While at Fresno, Coach Purdy recruited and coached one of Fresno's top athletes, Dani Yoho, a multiple WAC Conference Finalist, who contributed to breaking six school records at the WAC Championships in 2011.

 Serving under legendary Head Coach, Bill Rose, Purdy was the associate senior director and coach with the Mission Viejo Nadadores in Mission Viejo, California, from 2006-07.
 He was the primary coach for numerous senior sectional qualifiers and was selected as the coach for the Southern California Swimming All-Star Team that won the 2006 Western Zone Championship title.